Agile-and-Adaptive-Robotics/panda-kb-pipeline/tutorials/README.md

 | [cpp-serial-to-ino](#cpp-serial) | |
 | [bursting_neuron](#bursting-neuron) | Based on the Loihi implementation found in this paper: [link](https://dl.acm.org/doi/10.1145/3407197.3407205) |

-# Project Descriptions
+# Tutorial Project Descriptions and Documentation

 ## LED Blink<a name="led-blink"></a>
-The infamous LED blink program is a great place to start when getting a handle of the hardware.
+The infamous LED blink program is a great place to start when getting a handle of new hardware.
 In this tutorial, I connected an LED to the lattePanda's `D13` arduino pin and blinked it whenever a spike was received from the Loihi.
 Spikes were read by using embedded snips.
 Lastly the arduino (i.e. ATMega Coprocessor-> [Documentation](http://docs.lattepanda.com/content/3rd_delta_edition/specification/)) is accessed using the PinPong Library.
 I found this library to be lacking in functionality and tutorials so I ditched it to other methods found in `dummy-pipeline-1.0/2.0`.

 ### Dummy Pipeline 1.0<a name="dummy-1"></a>
-[Your content for Dummy Pipeline 1.0 project goes here] TODO:
+Simple UART datapipeline with a simulated oscillator to respresent a form of sensory feedback.
+In a practical setup, this would emulate a biofeedback sensor but this was beyond my expertise at the time of writing this program.
+- See `README.md` found in `dummy-pipeline-1.0/` directory for a summary of finding from this setup

 ### Dummy Pipeline 2.0<a name="dummy-2"></a>
 [Your content for Dummy Pipeline 2.0 project goes here] TODO: